jackokring/thing/README.md

 * [`placeholder-api`](https://modrinth.com/mod/placeholder-api) - Useful string macros **API** (Added as dependency)
 * [`Scribble`](https://modrinth.com/mod/scribble) - Easier book editing interface
 * [`StackDeobfuscatorFabric`](https://modrinth.com/mod/stackdeobf) - For better stack traces on errors

-## Other Change Game Mechanics Mods

-These mods are in a separate list as they do change some game mechanic and not just the UI.
-It could be said that a UI change does alter timing of events, but this is like saying pause is ruining games.

-* [`craftable-nametag`](https://modrinth.com/datapack/craftable-nametag) - Useful to name things in game

 ## Graphical Mods